-Sitting on the edge of the Mendip Hills is the small yet busy town of Cheddar.
+Sitting on the edge of the Mendip Hills is the small town of Cheddar.
+Although it’s small, there are so many things to do here.
 Cheddar is famed for its gorge – the deepest in the country, the remains of ‘Cheddar Man’ (potentially the oldest remains found in the country), and of course – Cheddar cheese!

 You can go hiking in the gorge, climbing up one of the ladders to epic viewpoints at the top.
 It’s also well worth driving through the gorge either on the way or the way back.
 This adds some time to your day trip, but it’s pretty cool!

 There are also the Cheddar caves – these are closed at the moment but I will try to update here as soon as I hear that they are open.
 You can check for updates here.

 In the town, try some cheddar cheese from the local suppliers, and sample some of Somerset’s best cider.
 It’s a pleasant town to stroll around, with lots of little tearooms and eateries to pop into!